 This post may contain affiliate links.
 FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

-Among many, this approach to car buying stems from an understanding of the fundamental purposes of cars.
+Making a smart choice when buying a car comes down to a good understanding of the fundamental purposes of cars.
 In no particular order, I believe they are as follows:

 1. Function as people movers – transports people from point A to point B.